tableau/extensions-api/docs/trex_create.md

 After you have created the manifest file (`.trex`) and have hosted your web app you can test it in Tableau.
 It's a good idea to do this even if your application isn't completed.

-1. If you have not already done so, place the manifest file in an **Extensions** folder in the `My Tableau Repository (Beta)` folder (for example, `c:\User\Name\Documents\My Tableau Repository (Beta)\Extensions`).
-2. Start up you web page or application (or make sure it is running).
+1. Start up your web page or application (or make sure it is running).

-3. Start Tableau and open a workbook with a dashboard or create a new dashboard.
+2. Start Tableau and open a workbook with a dashboard or create a new dashboard.
-  Tableau reads the extension manifest files at start up.
-You might need to start Tableau again if you placed the `.trex` file in the **Extensions** folder while Tableau was open.

-4. Your extension should appear under **Extensions** on the left side of the dashboard.
-Drag your extension on to the dashboard.
+3. In the dashboard, under **Objects**, select **Extension** and drag it on to the dashboard.
+In the **Choose an Extension** dialog box, click **Choose** and browse to directory where you have your manifest file.

-   Your web page should appear in the dashboard zone.
+   After you select the manifest file, your web page should appear in the dashboard zone.

    - If not, and you see a 404 error, verify that you specified the correct URL to serve the page in the `.trex` file.

-   - You might need to start Tableau again if you placed the `.trex` file in the **Extensions** folder while Tableau was running.
+   - Tableau parses the `.trex` file when you add the extension to the dashboard.
+If you make changes to the `.trex` file after you have added it to the dashboard, you need to remove the extension and re-add it.
+See [What Happens When you Reload an Extension]({{site.baseurl}}/docs/trex_reload.html)